 Wait Time Benchmarks for Digestive Health Care

-A CAG-led consensus panel, representing national and regional gastroenterology associations, hepatology, general surgery, internal medicine and family practice, developed 24 recommendations for maximal, medically-appropriate wait times for gastroenterological consultation and procedures (Can J Gastroenterol 2006;20:411-23).
+A CAG-led consensus panel, representing national and regional gastroenterology associations, hepatology, general surgery, internal medicine and family practice, developed 24 recommendations for maximal, medically-appropriate wait times for gastroenterological consultation and procedures.

 Actual Wait Times for Digestive Care in Canada

 In 2008 the Survey of Access to Gastroenterology (SAGE) again measured wait times for gastroenterological care.
 The survey found that waits have worsened since 2005 and continue to exceed recommendations (Can J Gastroenterol 2010;24(1):20-5).
-Through its latest CAG Survey of Access to GastroEnterology (SAGE) completed this April (2012), results reveal a worrisome trend of longer wait times.
+The SAGE programs completed in 2012 and 2015 continue to point to a worrisome trend of longer wait times.

 The CAG continues to advocate for the opportunity to work with government in an effort to decrease wait times, achieve benchmarks, and address the looming shortage of gastroenterology specialists.